pip-services/pip-services-docs/content/en/toolkit/recipes/sqlserver_persistence/_index.md

 ###### getPageByFilter()

 This method retrieves a set of records that comply with a given filter’s conditions.
 It takes the correlationId, paging parameters, and JSON strings for sorting and projecting as input values.
-It returns a DataPage object with the retrieved records as part of its data field.
+It returns a DataPage object with the retrieved records in its data field.
 The example below explains its usage.

 {{< tabsection >}}
    Not available